-A man’s face is totally different from a woman – we have thicker skin, more facial hair and have bigger sebaceous glands that make our skin a lot oilier than a woman’s so our needs are far different.
+A man’s face is entirely different from a woman – we have thicker skin, more facial hair and have larger sebaceous glands that make our skin a lot oilier than a woman’s so our needs are far different.

-You can have it a the comfort of your own bathroom.
+You can have it at the comfort of your own bathroom.

 Are you ready?

 These actionable shaving tips for men are time tested and have been done for years not just by your dad, but also your grandfather and even great grandfather.